 A live show is a spectacle, and the audience should feel like they have been transported to another world.
 This requires something out of the ordinary, something that takes them by surprise.
 To put on a great live show, artists should play something unexpected.
 It can be anything from an unconventional instrument to a collaboration with an unexpected artist or group.
 Performers should also think about the staging and set design to complement the music and create a cohesive atmosphere for the audience.

 - Make your show more personalized

 The main benefit of Live Shows is the ability to customize each show to your audience’s needs.
-You can add the features you want to each show based on your research, and you can ask questions that will help you understand where your audience is coming from.
+Based on your research, you can add the features you want to in each show.
+In fact, if you think an innovative lighting setup might be a better way to attract an audience, then you can employ the services of studios like Immersive Me to blend tech and design for LED lighting designs.
+Besides this, you can also ask questions that will help you understand where your audience is coming from.
 If you have a large group of listeners, you can customize each show to a specific group.
 Or, you can customize each show to the specific audience member so that the audience member can have a show tailored to their needs.